iterative/gatsby-theme-iterative/packages/gatsby-theme-iterative/README.md

   Default: require.resolve('./src/templates/doc.tsx')

-  Will be passed to the `getTemplate` function to use as a default template, the default function simply uses it if `template` isn't specified.
+  Will be passed to the `getTemplate` function to use as a default template, the default function simply returns this if `template` isn't specified.

 - getTemplate: function